stanfordio/ucluster/README.md

 If you're on an x86 machine, everything should go relatively smoothly.
 With [Poetry](https://python-poetry.org/) installed, simply run `poetry install`.
 If you want to use uCluster in your "main" VisiData environment (i.e., you don't want to have to activate the Poetry virtual environment every time), then run `poetry config virtualenvs.create false` before running `poetry install`.

 If you're on an M1 machine, things are a bit more complex.
-It doesn't seem possible to install SciPy (required by NLTK) using pip3 on the M1's, as it requires building SciPy from scratch.
+It doesn't seem possible to install SciPy (required by NLTK) using pip3 on M1 Macs, as it requires building SciPy from scratch.
 As a result, you'll need to use [Conda](https://conda.io).
 In the main project folder, run `conda env create -f env.yml`, then `conda activate ucluster`.
 Next, run `poetry env use $(which python3)` followed by `poetry install`.

 > If you run into strange compilation issues on Mac while running `poetry install`, you may need to explicitly point Poetry at your OpenBLAS and OpenCV installations.
 >